 The Company recognizes collaboration revenue by measuring the progress toward complete satisfaction of the performance obligation using an input measure.
 In order to recognize revenue over the research and development period, the Company measures actual costs incurred to date compared to the overall total expected costs to satisfy the performance obligation.
 Revenues are recognized as the program costs are incurred.
-We re-evaluate the estimate of expected costs to satisfy the performance obligation each reporting period and make adjustments for any significant changes.
+The Company re-evaluates the estimate of expected costs to satisfy the performance obligation each reporting period and make adjustments for any significant changes.
 Clinical trials are expensive and can take many years to complete, and the outcome is inherently uncertain.
-Changes in our forecasted costs are likely to occur over time based upon changes in clinical trial procedures set forth in protocols, changes in estimates of manufacturing costs, or feedback from regulators on the design or operation of our clinical trials.
-Collaboration revenue under the Company's collaboration agreement with AbbVie during the three months ended March 31, 2020 was \$7.2 million, the entire amount of which was included in deferred revenue at the beginning of the period.
-The Company recorded deferred revenue of \$146.2 million as of March 31, 2020.
+Changes in the Company's forecasted costs are likely to occur over time based upon changes in clinical trial procedures set forth in protocols, changes in estimates of manufacturing costs, or feedback from regulators on the design or operation of clinical trials.
+The Company has had changes to the overall expected costs to satisfy the performance obligations from period to period.
+For the three months ended June 30, 2020, the Company had a 3% increase in the forecast of the total expected costs.
+For the three months ended June 30, 2020, the Company had a 3% increase in the forecast of the total expected costs.
+For the three months ended June 30, 2020, the costs had remained the same, as a result of the cumulative catch up for the change in estimate.
+Collaboration revenue under the Company's collaboration agreement with AbbVie during the three and six months ended June 30, 2020 was \$3.2 million and \$10.3 million, respectively, the entire amount of which was included in deferred revenue at the beginning of the period.
+The Company recorded deferred revenue of \$143.1 million as of June 30, 2020.
 The deferred revenue is expected to be recognized over the research and development period of the programs through the completion of Phase 2 clinical trials.

 The Company entered into an agreement in March 2020 with Innovent Biologics (Innovent) to license, develop, and commercialize AL008 in China (Innovent Agreement).
 AL008 is the Company's novel antibody targeting the CD47-SIRP-alpha pathway, a potent survival pathway co-opted by tumors to evade the innate immune system.
 Under the terms of the Innovent Agreement, Innovent may pay the Company up to \$11.5 million in development milestones, \$112.5 million in sales milestones, and future royalties for any sales.
 The Company retains the rights to develop and commercialize AL008 outside of China.
 The Company has determined there is one performance obligation for the delivery of the license and will recognize revenue when it is probable that there will not be significant reversal of cumulative revenue.
-Development and sales milestones under the Innovent Agreement have not been included in the transaction price, as all these amounts were fully constrained as of March 31, 2020.
-As of March 31, 2020, no revenue has been recognized or payments made under the Innovent Agreement.
+Development and sales milestones under the Innovent Agreement have not been included in the transaction price, as all these amounts were fully constrained as of June 30, 2020.
+As of June 30, 2020, no revenue has been recognized or payments received under the Innovent Agreement.